aaronhmiller/just-jq/README.md

 ## Usage
 `echo '{"foo": 0}' | docker run --rm -i saltaaron/just-jq .`

-It is especially handy when it's difficult to install jq (say in a Github action workflow) but you need to quickly parse a value like so: `http httpbin.org/anything|docker run --rm -i saltaaron/just-jq -C -r '.headers."X-Amzn-Trace-Id"'`
+It is especially handy when it's difficult to install jq (say in a Github action workflow) but you need to quickly parse a value like so: `http httpbin.org/anything|docker run --rm -i saltaaron/just-jq -r '.headers."X-Amzn-Trace-Id"'`

 Returning: `Root=1-604337cb-07b199d6109073fa0859d4a1`